|EASTERN PENNSYLVANIA YOUTH FOOTBALL LEAGUE

 A. The Junior Pee Wee games will have the same rules as Pee Wee games except for the following:

-1. Two coaches from each team are allowed on the field at all times for the entire season.
+1. Two coaches from each team are always allowed on the field for the entire season.

 2. On-Side kicks will not be permitted.
 The ball will belong to the receiving team regardless of who recovers the kick.
 Once possession is gained by the receiving team, a fumble can occur during the return.